evan-william/personal-project/Logic Exercise/readme.md

 ### 🎯 Goals
 - Improve my coding and thinking skills
 - Learn new patterns and approaches
 - Build consistency through regular practice

+---

+Feel free to explore and see how I think through problems. 🚀